Rutakara/Terra-Test/Terraform-README.md

         }

 Create main.tf file in Terraform and within your project folder.
-Paste the following:
+Paste the following code:

          provider "aws" {
           region = "us-east-1"